jcarlos-prieto/niliBOX/resources/REFERENCE.md

   - family: Grouping of the driver.
 Any value among: 'Audio', 'Automation', 'Radio', 'Test', 'Video'
   - location: Directory where the driver resource file is located, relative to the location of drivers.set
   - minimumversion: Minimum niliBOX version needed to use this driver
-  - multiuser: 'true' or 'false' depending on wether a module using this driver can be used simultaneously more than once
+  - multiuser: 'true' or 'false' depending on wether a module using this driver can be used more than once simultaneously
   - version: Version number.
+Any value.
 I use the date in format YYYY.MM.DD
-  - virtualdevice: 'true' or 'false' depending on wether a odule using this driver outputs audio that can be chained to another module as audio input
+  - virtualdevice: 'true' or 'false' depending on wether a module using this driver outputs audio that can be chained to another module as audio input
 - Language properties:
   - displayname: Name that will appear in the application
   - location: Directory where the language resource file is located, relative to the location of languages.set
   - version: Version number.
+Any value.
 I use the date in format YYYY.MM.DD
 - Theme properties:
   - displayname: Name that will appear in the application
   - location: Directory where the language resource file is located, relative to the location of themes.set
   - version: Version number.
+Any value.
 I use the date in format YYYY.MM.DD

 The different resources of each type are included in the same .set file.
 For instance, this is the contents of the file themes.set:
 ```